opra-project/OPRA/README.md

 <img src="images/preset_attribution_sample.png" alt="Preset attribution sample" />

+You can find OPRA logos in PNG format in the `images/` folder.

 ### Who is Roon Labs?

 Roon Labs is the team that makes the Roon music management software.
 For more